YanjunMasir/rmvPrimer/README.md

 DATE: 2021-02-05
 ```

 ## Description
 * This tool is used to remove primer from BAM.
 * The input of the tool is BAM and amplicon file.
 The format of the amplicon file can be referenced in the example folder.

-## Prepare
+## Requirement
+* Linux
 * Python 3.0
-* The needed module is :pysam、multiprocessing、regex
+* The needed module is :pysam、multiprocessing、regex.

 ## Usage